lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     Process finished with exit code 0

 The above implementaion is nothing more than just the tutorial code bits inside a loop.
-The loop checks if a path was found at every iteration.
+The loop checks if a path was found at each iteration.
 If the path is found it is backtracked through the tree and printed out as a sequence of molecules from source to target.

 The second example we have here is a little more elaborate, but implements a very simple idea.
 Instead of one exploration tree,